Curt Hennig: Personal life

 Hennig was married to Leonice Leonard.
 They had four children: Joseph, Amy, Kaite, and Hank.
 Joseph and Amy are professional wrestlers.
 In addition to his wife and four children, Hennig was survived by his parents, Larry and Irene; two brothers, Randy and Jesse; and two sisters, Sandra and Susan.

 Death

-On February 10, 2003, Hennig was found dead in a Brandon, Florida, hotel room, at the age of 44, six weeks away from his 45th birthday.
+On February 10, 2003, Hennig was found dead in a hotel room in Brandon, Florida at the age of 44, six weeks away from his 45th birthday.
 The Hillsborough County Medical Examiner's Office declared acute cocaine intoxication to be the cause of his death.
 It was stated by his father that steroids and painkillers also contributed to his death.